gentok/gentok.github.io/index.md

 ## Introduction

 Welcome to my website!
 I am Gento Kato, a Political Science Ph.D. candidate at the University of California, Davis.
 I am originally from Kobe, the port city located in west Japan.
 I received my B.A. in Politics from International Christian University, Tokyo, Japan in 2012, and got my M.A. in Political Science from Waseda University, Tokyo, Japan in 2015.
 My specialties are Political Behavior (American and Japanese Politics), Political Psychology, Formal Modelling, and Quantitative Methodologies. with particular interest in voting and political decisions under low level of information.
-My works have been published at <em><b>Political Research Quarterly</b></em> and <em><b>Japanese Journal of Political Science</b></em>.
+My works have been published at <em><b>Journal of Theoretical Politics</b></em>, <em><b>Political Research Quarterly</b></em>, and <em><b>Japanese Journal of Political Science</b></em>.

 ## Publications

+Kato, Gento (Forthcoming) “When Strategic Uninformed Abstention Improves Democratic Accountability,” <em>Journal of Theoretical Politics</em>. <a href="https://github.com/gentok/UninformedModel" target="_blank">*GitHub Project Repository*</a>

 <a href="https://journals.sagepub.com/doi/10.1177/1065912919897837" target="_blank">Kohno, Masaru, Gabriella R. Montinola, Matthew S. Winters, and Gento Kato (2020) “Donor Competition and Public Support for Foreign Aid Sanctions,” <em>Political Research Quarterly</em>.</a> Extra Material: <a href="https://github.com/gentok/donorcompetition" target="_blank"> *Replication Files* </a>

 <a href="http://journals.cambridge.org/action/displayAbstract?fromPage=online&aid=9161950&fileId=S1468109913000339" target="_blank">Collet, Christian and Gento Kato (2014) "Does NHK Make You Smarter (and Super News Make You ‘Softer’)?
 An Examination of Japanese Political Knowledge and the Potential Influence of TV News," <em>Japanese Journal of Political Science</em>, 15(01), 23-50.</a> Extra Material: <a href="https://github.com/gentok/gentok.github.io/raw/master/files/Appendix-Collet-Kato-2014.pdf" target="_blank"> *Online Appendix*</a>

 ## Working Projects

-* **When Strategic Uninformed Abstention Improves Democratic Accountability** <br> <em>Revised and Resubmitted to the Journal of Theoretical Politics</em>
-   * <a href="https://github.com/gentok/UninformedModel/raw/master/Kato2019thlo_main.pdf" target="_blank">Working paper (12/2/2019)</a>
-   * <a href="https://github.com/gentok/UninformedModel" target="_blank">GitHub Project Repository</a>

 * **Explaining "Twisted" Preferences Toward Monetary Easing in Japan** (in Japanese; with Susumu Annaka) <br> <em> Revise and Resubmit from Japanese Journal of Electoral Studies</em>
    * <a href="https://github.com/gentok/Econ_Ideology/raw/master/paper/Econ_Ideology_Paper_v4_2_all.pdf" target="_blank">Working paper (12/30/2019)</a>